MichaelHoltz/RelationMapper/README.md

 (Don't know the complete syntax for .md files at this time so this will be ugly for a while)

+Project Paths are not relative at this point.
+C:\Projects is the base C:\Projects\automatic-graph-layout - is needed for project references (Enables stepping in to DLLS) C:\Projects\RelationMapper - is needed because paths are currently absolute.

 ## Source Dependencies - for Debugging
 [Automatic Graph Layout Source](https://github.com/Microsoft/automatic-graph-layout.git)